GabrieleNunez/hammer-scrape/readme.md

 ## BUT WAIT I DON'T HAVE THAT LUXURY!

-Well then, have you found a great library to simplify the process of parsing and automating actions on web pages then.
+Great news, you've found a great library to simplify the process of parsing and automating actions on web pages then.
 Thanks to *Cheerio* and *Puppeteer* I've developed a streamlined library to take much of that pain away.

 - - - -